Iteam1337/predictivemovement/k8s/README.md

 kubectl apply -f match-route.yaml
 ```

+## Route53 setup

+Create record sets for the hosts that you defined in the `Ingress` resources for `map` and `match-route` and point them to the worker node(s) IP (already configured for map.iteamdev.se and match-route.iteamdev.se)

 ## I don't wanna read just give me TL;DR version

 - create a cluster with Containership using AWS as the provider